 How To Open An Account

 Opening an account is easy and can be done by completing an online application.
-All you have to do is choose the product you want (there are three choices), fill out the application, and make a transfer from an existing bank account.
+All you have to do is choose the product you want, fill out the application, and make a transfer from an existing bank account.
 The process takes about 10 minutes, and you basically need three pieces of information on hand:

-If you start your application but don’t have time to finish, you can save your application and pick right back up where you left off.
-Just click on Open An Account from the homepage and then go to Resume Application.
-For more information or to open an account, visit the CIT website.
+If you start your application but don’t have time to finish it, you can save your application and pick right back up where you left off.

-- Variety of very high yield CD rates
+Variety of high yield CDs including a no-penalty CD